Vedpatel28/Vedpatel28/README.md

 - 🔭 I'm currently working on Flutter Application Development...

-- 💬 Ask me about anything which confused you in DSA or FLUTTER
+- 💬 Ask me about anything which confused you in FLUTTER or UI/UX.

-- 📫 How to reach me **pved82802@gmail.com**
+- 📫 E-Mail In To pved82802@gmail.com

   ```